Setting Your Small Business Up as a Sole Proprietorship

 Sole Proprietorship vs. LLC: How to Choose?

-Depending on the nature of your business, you may be wondering if it would be better to create a sole proprietorship or an LLC.
+You may be wondering if it would be better to create a sole proprietorship or an LLC.
 A sole proprietorship is usually a good fit for small businesses with low risk, low profits, and a small customer or client base.

 An LLC may be the better fit if your business is associated with some risks, there’s the possibility of raking in large profits, you have a large customer base, you have employees, or you’re in a position where you could benefit from certain tax structures.